 Keynote Speakers

-Achieve the conference profit specified in Section III.G.
-Profits anticipated above the profit specified in G should be redirected by the CHC, in consultation with the Chapter to increase the quality, and/or reduce the price to members, of the offered professional development opportunities;
+Achieve the conference profit specified in Section III.G;

-Provide a conference that meets Chapter-adopted sustainability objectives specified in Appendix K;
+Provide a conference that meets Chapter-adopted sustainability objectives specified in Appendix K; and

-Encourage and allow flexible thinking and planning of the CHC each year, but ensure that basic aspects of planning the conference including provision of CM credits, budget of conference and key components, and others as specified in this Handbook, need to work within the framework established by the Chapter to respond to expanding constituencies, respond to APA National, and contain costs.
+Encourage and allow flexible thinking and planning by each CHC, but ensure that the conference meets the above goals and requirements specified in this Handbook, and are within the framework established by the Chapter to respond to expanding constituencies and the expectations of APA National.

 B. ESTABLISH SITE SELECTION COMMITTEE (SSC)